AstarNetwork/builders-program/README.md

 - During the onboarding phase, one of our core devs will walk your team through on how to develop and maintain applications / infrastructures on Plasm / Shiden Network.
 - We will set up an exclusive discord group between your team and our core devs for you to ask any questions.
 - If you are still unable to resolve these issues, we can arrange for ad-hoc meetings with the core team to solve these technical problems.
-- We can also provide preliminary code reviews prior to your submission for the milestone.
+- We can also provide preliminary code reviews prior to your milestone submission.

 ### Network and Fundraising support

 - We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, marketmakers etc. all of which we can link you up with to elevate your project to the next level.
-- A very unique feature of the Plasm / Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn SDN tokens by developing and deploying applications on Plasm / Shiden.
+- A very unique feature of the Plasm / Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn PLM / SDN tokens by developing and deploying applications.
 These tokens can provide additional supplementary income for your team.

 ### Marketing support

 - We can help to promote your project on our various social media platforms like Twitter, Telegram etc.
 - You will also be invited to our community meetups and conferences as a guest speaker to share more about your project and to grow your community.
-- We are a big fan of cross collaboration between projects in the ecosystem and will help to link your team with other projects in the acceleration program to create something amazing.
+- We are a big fan of cross collaboration between projects in the ecosystem and will help to connect your team with other projects in the Acceleration Program to create something amazing.

 ### Post graduation support